The Advantages of The Oxford Partial Knee Replacement

 You've been trying to increase your activity level, but the pain in your knee continues to sideline you.
 Upon an exam with an orthopaedic surgeon, you learn its arthritis in your knee that is root of your discomfort.
 In the past, a patient's only surgical option for relief was a total knee replacement, a major surgery followed by lengthy rehabilitation.
 There is, however, an innovative knee procedure that is less invasive—The Oxford Partial Knee Replacement.

-Elliot Leitman, M.D., an orthopedic surgeon with First State Orthopaedics, explains why The Oxford Partial Knee Replacement is an innovative, viable alternative for those suffering from knee arthritis.
+Elliott Leitman, M.D., an orthopedic surgeon with First State Orthopaedics, explains why The Oxford Partial Knee Replacement is an innovative, viable alternative for those suffering from knee arthritis.

 What exactly is The Oxford Partial Knee Replacement?

 The procedure was developed in England around 40 years ago, and has been available in the United States since 2004.
 The Oxford Partial Knee Replacement is an excellent alternative to a total knee replacement, and is the first partial implant with an artificial meniscal bearing designed to glide freely throughout the knee’s range of motion.
 The implant floats back and forth, replicating your knee’s natural range of motion and thus.

 "The result is a more natural-feeling knee because just one compartment is replaced and all ligaments remain," says Dr. Leitman.